 Shortly after opening my account and put some money to trade with in there, I started trading a bit of BTC and ETH through the platform.
 Each time you deposit money, withdraw or get a trade filled, Independent Reserve will helpfully send you an email (you definitely want to get emails when an order of yours gets filled).
 Here are some of my emails from back then showing my activity (depositing a few amounts of $5000 AUD and purchasing BTC and ETH):

-I continued to use Independent Reserve for most of my crypto trading since then, especially during the insane boom at the end of 2017.
+I continued to use Independent Reserve for most of my crypto trading since then, especially during the insane boom at the end of 2017, and as cryptocurrency has gone nuts again in 2021 and beyond, I’ll definitely continue to use it.
 So what made it my exchange of choice?

 What Independent Reserve does great

 It is very easy to use Independent Reserve and place buy/sell orders.
 Here’s a screenshot:

 If you’ve ever brought stocks before, this works the same way – you can place market or limit orders, you enter how much you want to buy, and at what price (if placing a limit order) and then submit the order.
 After submitting an order, you can cancel it at any time (orders take a couple of seconds to cancel).
 As seen above, Independent Reserve will tell you the total cost of an order you’re putting in, including the broker fees, and you can see the Level 2 (list of buyers and sellers) on the right.